“And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through him.” Colossians 3:17

 GRACE offers a variety of middle school and high school athletic teams for student-athletes to participate in.
 While GRACE athletics are committed to competing and winning at the highest level there are different expectations at the middle school and high school levels.
 Every level will put a heavy emphasis on sportsmanship.
 GRACE athletes will learn how to win and lose with dignity and class.

 Middle School Athletic Philosophy (Grades 6 – 8) GRACE middle school athletic teams have a focus on skill and team development.
 Middle school players will focus on learning the skills and rules necessary to compete well in their chosen sport.
-Playing time will be based on skills, athleticism and attendance.
-However, it is still the coach’s decision on who plays and for how long.
+Playing time will be determined by squad size, athletic ability, attitude, team-orientation, work ethic, and practice attendance.
+It is the coach’s decision on who plays and for how long.
 Try-outs and cuts may be utilized in determining a team roster.
+The athletic director, head coach, and uniform availability will determine roster size.

 Our middle school athletics program is a member of the Capital Area Middle School Conference (CAMSC) composed of the following member schools: Cary Academy, Cary Christian, St.David’s, St.Timothy’s, Franklin Academy, North Raleigh Christian Academy, Magellan Charter, Trinity Academy and Wake Christian Academy.

-High School Athletic Philosophy (Grades 9 – 12) GRACE high school athletics strive to compete successfully at the highest level.
-Even with a focus on winning we will not have the attitude of “win at whatever cost.”
-High school level athletics are for student-athletes that have more advanced skills in their sport.
+High School Athletic Philosophy (Grades 9 – 12) GRACE high school athletes strive to compete successfully at the highest level.
+Even with a focus on winning we will not have the attitude of “win at all cost.”
+High school level athletics is for student-athletes that have more advanced skills in their sport.
 The athlete will continue to develop their skills while learning the nuances and strategies for advancing and winning in their sport.
-Playing time will be determined by the coach and players are to accept their role on the team.
+The coach will determine playing time and players are to accept their role on the team.
 Try-outs and cuts may be utilized in determining a team roster.
+Similar to the middle school level, roster size will be determined by the athletic director, head coach, and uniform availability.

 Our high school athletics program is a member of the North Carolina Independent Schools Athletic Association (NCISAA).
 We are also a member of the NCISAA 2A Eastern Plains Independent Conference (EPIC) composed of the following member schools: Cary Christian, Carolina Friends, The O’Neal School, St.David’s, Trinity School of Durham-Chapel Hill, and Trinity Academy (Raleigh).